Opus10/qik/README.md

 Running `qik check-types` will parametrize `pyright` over all modules.
 Modular commands will be cached unless the module's files or dependencies change.

-We use the `qik.graph` plugin, which provides commands that are automatically used for building and analyzing the import graph.
+We use the `qik.graph` plugin, which provides commands that are automatically used for locking the import graph.

 ### Command Dependencies